b9org/b9/docs/BuildBase9.md

 };
 ```

 We use the `Config` class to configure the JIT with a number of settings.
-Note that `directCall`, `passParam`, and `lazyVmState` are all JIT optimizations.
-We'll discuss them later.
+Note that `directCall`, `passParam`, and `lazyVmState` are all JIT optimizations that we'll discuss later.
 The rest of the values are explained in the comments.

-Let's have a closer look at the `Compiler` class:
+Let's have a look at the `Compiler` class:

 ```
 class Compiler {